Protect Your Investment with a Comprehensive Home Inspection - Trust PGR for Thorough, Expert Evaluations Today!

 The municipalities that initiated the lawsuit are some of South Carolina's biggest tourism destinations, including Charleston, Columbia, North Charleston, Myrtle Beach, Folly Beach, Isle of Palms, North Myrtle Beach and Hilton Head Island.
 Mount Pleasant later joined the suit, as did Beaufort County, Edisto Beach, Port Royal and Greenville.

-The complaint alleges the companies failed to pay municipalities' local accommodations taxes, and in some cases, business licenses, despite collecting the fees from rental operators and vacationers who use their sites.
+The complaint alleges the companies failed to pay local accommodations taxes and, in some cases, business license fees despite collecting payment from rental operators and vacationers who use their sites.

 Annual license fees are based on a businesses' gross income, according to the city of Charleston's website.
-This year, the city expects to collect $52 million from the licenses — the city's second highest revenue generator behind only property taxes, according to figures from a November budget workshop.
-The money flows into the city's general fund paying for its day-to-day operation.
+This year, the city expects to collect $52 million from the licenses — the city's second-highest revenue generator behind property taxes, according to figures from a November budget workshop.
+The money flows into the city's general fund, which covers its day-to-day operation.

-Municipalities across the state levy accommodations taxes of up to 3 percent on hotels and other rented lodgings within their jurisdictions.
+Municipalities across the state levy accommodations taxes of up to 3 percent on hotels and other rented lodgings.
 In Charleston, the tax is set at 2 percent.
 The fee is paid by the renter, collected by the hotel or business renting the space, and paid to the municipality.

-This year, the city expects nearly $12 million in local "a-tax," as its commonly called, which helps pay for upkeep of popular tourism spots.
-At Charleston’s historic battery, the tax funded a 6-year and nearly $75 million restoration of the crumbling 100-year-old sea wall.
+This year, Charleston expects to bring in nearly $12 million through the local Accommodations Tax, or "A-tax" as its commonly called.
+The money helps pay for upkeep of popular tourism spots.
+At the city’s historic Battery, the tax funded a six-year and nearly $75 million restoration of the crumbling century-old sea wall.

 Short-term rentals, and how to manage them, have been a sticking point for many communities.
 Charleston and Folly Beach are among a handful of municipalities that have instituted regulations or caps on short-term rentals.
-North Charleston, another plaintiff in the case, recently considered the same.
+North Charleston recently considered the same.

 Disclaimer: